 - fund activities furthering its objectives through the Victorian Veterans Fund (in accordance with Section 20 of the Act)

-- advise the Director of Consumer Affairs on matters in relation to the regulation of patriotic funds under Part 4 of the Act.
+- advise the Minister administering Part 4 of the Act or the Director of Consumer Affairs on matters in relation to the regulation of patriotic funds under Part 4 of the Act.

 Members of the Victorian Veterans Council